Best SSD for PlayStation 5

 Will installing an SSD void my PS5 warranty?

-Can I play PS5 games directly from the new SSD?
+Can I play PS4 games from the M.2 SSD?

 Final Verdict